Starting Super Seedlings

 Provide even moisture for successful seed germination.
 If the potting mix dries out, the plants will die.
 Pay careful attention to the moisture level in your containers; you may need to water every day or place the containers inside a clear plastic bag to keep the potting mix from drying out.
 Remove the bag once the seeds have germinated to prevent plant diseases from developing.
 There are seed starting kits available that have a clear plastic dome and a watering tray below.
 These kits use capillary action to draw water from a reservoir below into the potting mix.

 The most important thing to consider and deliver is adequate plant light.
 Seedlings need more light than full grown plants, ideally as much as 16-18 hours a day.
 Additional light may be required for seeds started during the winter months.
-Grow lights can be found at many garden supply stores for less than $40.
+Affordable plant lights can be found at many garden supply stores for less than $100.
 Add a simple timer, which will turn the light on and off automatically, to make a simple but effective growing system.
-Place your newly sprouted seedlings in a sunny, south facing window.
-Remember to rotate the containers each day so that all the plants receive roughly the same amount of light.

 No fertilizer is necessary from the time you plant the seeds until they begin to germinate and grow.
 Everything a plant needs to grow is contained in the seed itself.

-Once the seedlings develop their first set of leaves, fertilize with a mild 1/4 to 1/2 strength-solution of liquid seaweed, fish emulsion, compost tea or other organic nutrient source every ten to fourteen days.
+Once the seedlings develop their first set of leaves, fertilize with a mild 1/4 to 1/2 strength-solution of liquid seaweed, fish emulsion or compost tea every ten to fourteen days.
 Once they have grown sufficiently, transplant the seedlings into larger containers.
 The best time to transplant seedlings is when they begin to develop true leaves.
 The first set of true leaves are usually the second set that a seedling will produce.
 The first set are cotyledon leaves and won’t support the plant.

 Using a fork or a chopstick, gently lift the seedling from its original container getting as much of the root system as possible.